Arunliverpool/data-mining/README.md

 ## Additional justifications

 - **Why LOF?**
-  In the variant scan, adding an **LOF outlier score** to numerics improved mean F1 versus `none` and `iforest` for both scalers.
+  LOF (Local Outlier Factor) is an anomaly detection method based on the density-based technique In the variant scan, adding an **LOF outlier score** to numerics improved mean F1 versus `none` and `iforest` for both scalers.
 LOF + MinMax produced the top F1 with good stability (std ≈ 0.015).

 - **Leakage avoidance**
   The outlier model (IF/LOF) is fit **inside** each CV fold (after numeric imputation+scaling) and only its **scores** are appended for that fold.
 No fitting on full data before CV.
+  If the outlier model were fitted using the entire dataset before the CV split, the calculation of the outlier score feature for the validation set would implicitly incorporate information derived from the distribution of that validation data itself.
+This contamination leads to an overly optimistic performance estimate because the model evaluates features that benefited from exposure to the test data during their creation

 - **Why RandomForest?**
   It achieved the highest mean F1 on the best preprocessor and had low variance across folds.
-The grid was intentionally compact (course-level scope) and reproducible.
+The grid was intentionally compact and reproducible.
+  Achieving better generalization performance compared to single learners.Random Forest inherently reduces the risk of overfitting compared to a single, deeply grown decision tree

 - **Binary F1 in marking**
   All evaluation uses **F1 (binary)** with **positive class = 1**, aligning with marking guidance.